 For the past 4 years we have managed this workshop, developing a feminist approach to Gender Identity & Expression, CSE & SRHR education.
 Since our inception we have facilitated just over 4000 learners using our taboo-free educational approach.
-What makes our method unique?
-We provide Sustainable Sanitary Resources that will ensure that young menstruating learners are able to attain an education in order to become active and thouroughly involved citizens of South Africa and the globe.

 Our name is an acronym for Freedom of Education Motivates Empowerment and this is our core belief.
 Now an independent organisation we are committed to applying our interactive, intersectional, interactive approach to educating and empowering youth around areas including: sexual education, gender, identity, reproductive rights and puberty.